-The various phases of the project to Human Resources apply to all may require different technical skills, therefore a degree of turnover during the life cycle of the worksite is inevitable, and this requires some limited use of fixed-term or atypical contracts.
+The various phases of the project may require different technical skills, therefore a degree of turnover during the life cycle of the worksite is inevitable, and this requires some limited use of fixed-term or atypical contracts.
 Reported data for Italy and Argentina include the offices in Rome and Buenos Aires, where employees are hired on a permanent basis.